What are the differences between plastic and metal mouthpieces?

 We offer a variety of materials in order to meet different player requirements, and also to make it easier for players to try a Wedge mouthpiece.
-Materials include black Delrin plastic, Acrylic, and brass with silver or gold plating.
-We also offer stainless steel trumpet mouthpieces, but only by special order.
+Materials include black Delrin plastic, clear Acrylic plastic, and brass with silver plating.
+(Brass with gold plating is available by request.)

 Delrin has a very dark sound which lacks brilliance and core.
 The sound is less resonant than brass.
 Notes do not slot as securely as with a brass mouthpiece.
 Acrylic has playing characteristics intermediate between Delrin and brass.
 Plastic mouthpieces speak very quickly.
 It is easy to start a note very quietly with either Delrin or Acrylic.
 However, the point of the note with Delrin’s indistinct and lacks pop.
 Acrylic is also very responsive and has more point on the front of the note, sounding almost like brass.

 Adding a brass tone modifier to a one piece plastic mouthpiece, or in the case of a trumpet, cornet, or flugelhorn mouthpiece, using a plastic top with a metal backbore, greatly improves the playing characteristics of plastic.
 In fact, an acrylic mouthpiece with a brass tone modifier or backbore is very difficult to distinguish from brass in terms of sound.

-The next step up and the Wedge line is a silver plated brass mouthpiece.
+The next step up in the Wedge line is a silver plated brass mouthpiece.
 In most cases a silver plated brass mouthpiece is the best way to compare the playing characteristics of a Wedge mouthpiece to a regular mouthpiece since the only variable is the rim and cup design, rather than the material.
-Adding gold plating to a mouthpiece does not affect the way it sounds.
-Nor does it affect its thermal characteristics.
+Adding gold plating to a mouthpiece does not affect the way it sounds, nor does it affect its thermal characteristics.
 Adding gold does make the rim more slippery and smoother feeling.

 French horn rims are available in Delrin, Acrylic, or brass.
 Trombone screw rims are available in Delrin or brass.
 Plastic rims added to a brass cup have a somewhat darker sound than an all brass mouthpiece.